RobertsLab/resources/docs/klone_Running-a-Job.md

     echo "Finished logging system $PATH."
     ```

-To run the `commands.sh` script above in our conatiner on Klone, we would have the following SLURM script.
+To run the `commands.sh` script above in our conatiner on Klone, we would use the following SLURM script, which we'll call `example-SLURM-script.sh`.

 This example will perform the following: